quicwg/base-drafts/draft-ietf-quic-recovery.md

 (see Section 8 of {{QUIC-TRANSPORT}}).
 That is, the client MUST set the probe timer if the client has not received an acknowledgement for one of its Handshake or 1-RTT packets and has not received a HANDSHAKE_DONE frame, even if there are no packets in flight.
-If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.
+When the PTO fires, the client MUST send a Handshake packet if it has Handshake keys, otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

 ### Speeding Up Handshake Completion